 Historical Accounting Detail

-While account balances may transfer, the detailed transaction-level history (individual payments, adjustments, and line-item details) is often lost or simplified.
-You get the bottom line but not the story behind it.
+While account balances may transfer, the detailed transaction-level history (individual payments, adjustments, and line-item details) is often simplified.
+You get the bottom line but not the full story behind it.

 System-Specific Customizations